HackerPoet/WordChainSolver/README.md

 By default, word lengths are 3 letters, but you can change `WORD_LEN` to any number.
 Once the dictionary and word length are set, just run `python WordChainSolver.py` to begin.
 You can choose 2 words and the program will print the optimal path to get there.
 It will also generate the **graph.dot** file.

+**WARNING:** The word list included here is completely unfiltered and may include slurs and other offensive words.
+You should consider using a different dictionary if you need everything clean.

 ## Viewing The Graphs

 If you'd like to make graphs like the video, follow these steps.